openedx/edx-documentation/en_us/developers/source/accessibility.rst

 speech input.

 .. note:: Screen readers often enter "forms processing mode" when they encounter a form.
-This mode temporarily disables all keyboard shortcuts available to users so that key presses are passed through to the control, with the exception of ``TAB``, which moves focus from one form field to the next.
+This mode temporarily disables all keyboard shortcuts available to users so that key presses are passed through to the control.
+The exception is the ``TAB`` key, which moves focus from one form field to the next.
 This means that context-sensitive help provided for form fields (such as UI help text adjacent to the form field) is not likely to be encountered by screen reader users.
 To remedy this situation, add an `aria-describedby
    <http://www.w3.org/TR/wai-aria/states_and_properties#aria-describedby>`_
    attribute to the input that references the help text.
 Doing so programmatically links the help text to the form control so that users can